A college student who traveled to Nashville vanished after leaving a bar Friday night, police say | KRDO

 Nashville authorities are continuing to look for the missing student after an initial air and ground search were unsuccessful, and they’re urging anyone with information about his whereabouts to come forward.

-Strain is 6-foot-5, “with a thin build, blue eyes and light brown hair,” the Metropolitan Nashville Police Department said in a post on X. He was “last seen at 9:52 p.m.
+Strain is 6 feet 5 inches tall, “with a thin build, blue eyes and light brown hair,” the Metropolitan Nashville Police Department said in a post on X. He was “last seen at 9:52 p.m.
 Friday on Gay St. after drinking downtown,” another post said.

 “The bartender said he had been overserved,” Strain’s stepfather Chris Whiteid told CNN affiliate WZTV.
 “He was trying to pay his tab.”